azure-sdk/azure-sdk/releases/2020-11/js.md

 ##### New Features on Identity 1.2.0

-- Now, the Azure Identity library ensures security and consistency by relying on a new dependency: the Microsoft Authentication Library (MSAL).
-MSAL allows us to have a standard behavior across platforms, and will be used over time to provide many rich features, such as credential caching.
+- A new dependency has been added: the Microsoft Authentication Library (MSAL).
+MSAL allows us to provide secure and reliable implementations for `InteractiveBrowserCredential` and `DeviceCodeCredential`.
+- `InteractiveBrowserCredential` now works for Node, which spawns the user's browser and connects via a browser-based auth code flow.
 - With 1.2, we've added support for Azure Arc to our Managed Identity credential.
-- `InteractiveBrowserCredential` now works for Node, which spawns the user's browser and connects via a browser-based auth code flow.
 - Identity now supports Subject Name/Issuer (SNI) as part of authentication for ClientCertificateCredential.
 - Added Active Directory Federation Services authority host support to the node credentials.
 - Added support for multiple clouds on `VisualStudioCodeCredential`.